-MUS 272 Intermediate Classical Guitar
+MUS 272 Intermediate Classical Guitar 3 credits

-Level I Prerequisites: MUS 271 minimum grade "C", No Basic Skills prerequisite
+Level I Prerequisites: No Basic Skills; MUS 271 minimum grade "C" 45 lecture, O lab, O clinical, O other, 45 total contact hours

 This course is a continuation of the Beginning Classical Guitar course and is designed to move the student to the next level of study.
 The student will move on to advanced study of the classical guitar focusing on advanced techniques for the left and right hand position, tone, dynamics, phrasing, and meter.
 The student will be introduced to complex preludes and etudes to further develop technique.
 The student will study works of master classical composers such as Beethoven, Mozart, J.S.
 Bach, Tchaikovsky, Handel, and others.
 A nylon string classical guitar is recommended.